 The Peru-Australia Free Trade Agreement has set out a rigid platform for the future of trade in the digital age.
 Particularly in the services industry, trade is becoming increasingly digitized and online.
 To keep up with the trend, PAFTA guarantees the free flow of data across borders for service suppliers and investors, so as long as it is concerned with business activity.

 Both nations have also agreed to not impose a customs duty on electronic content or transmissions.
 Furthermore, in order to help online commercial activity between the two nations, both recognize the importance of online security.
 Peru and Australia promise to cooperate on all cyber security threats with their computer emergency response teams.
 Peru and Australia can expect an airtight cyber security system in the future especially when conducting business between themselves.

 Make the most of PAFTA with Biz Latin Hub

 Upon ratification, PAFTA is likely to positively transform a wide range of sectors in Peru and Australia.
 In 2017, trade between Australia and Peru was worth US$640 million.
 Though it is impossible to accurately forecast the projected growth as a result of this trade deal, both Peru and Australia are expecting economic growth from greater incorporation and a more incentivized set of regulations.

 With offices in both Australia and Peru, Biz Latin Hub are very excited to see PAFTA fully integrating into businesses ranging right from agriculture to digital trade.
 Our offices provide legal and accounting services all across Latin America, in particular, specializing in market entry services.
 Having closely watched the progress of PAFTA, we can really help any business make the most of this agreement.
-Get in touch today at [email protected] to help your company take advantage of the possibilities of international business.
+Get in touch today to help your company take advantage of the possibilities of international business.